 Reflecting on the pervasiveness of discrimination throughout human history, it’s clear that stereotypes have a strong hold on us.
 But why?
 In this paper I argue that stereotypes occupy a privileged position in our cognitive architecture.
 Unlike other types of information, stereotypes are prioritized in judgment and decision-making.
 I present empirical work with Jorge Morales and Chaz Firestone in which we demonstrate how prioritized stereotype information can disrupt even basic perceptual judgments about stereotype-incongruent people.
 This disruption causes interactions with stereotype-incongruent people to be experienced as disfluent, subtly motivating us to discriminate against them in virtue of their incongruent social identities.

-To appear in The Cambridge Handbook of Experimental Jurisprudence, ed.
+Forthcoming in The Cambridge Handbook of Experimental Jurisprudence, ed.
 Kevin Tobia, Cambridge University Press, (2023).

 Columbia Human Rights Law Review, 42(1), (Fall 2021).